InfluxCommunity/Processing-Engine-Training/README.md

 > Remember, tokens give full access to InfluxDB.
 It is recommended to secure your token string as it is not saved within the database thus can't be retreived if lost.
 You can save it as a local **INFLUXDB3_AUTH_TOKEN** enviornment variable or in a keystore.

 4. Create Database using the cli (optionally it is created automatically when line protocol data is first written to it)
 ```shell
 influxdb3 create database my_awesome_db
 ```

-5. Write Data using the cli
+5. Write Data using the CLI
 ```shell
 influxdb3 write \
   --database my_awesome_db \